Skip to main content

 Fencing on Property Line: Who Pays for and Maintains It?

-An old Robert Frost poem goes "good fences make good neighbors."
+An old Robert Frost poem goes, "good fences make good neighbors."
 But what happens when fences cause neighbors to disagree?
+What happens when a fence is built on the boundary line of two adjacent properties?
+Which of the property owners pays for the fence?

-One situation that can confuse property owners about their rights and responsibilities is when a fence is located directly on a property line.
-In many jurisdictions, this is referred to as a "partition fence," which is loosely defined as a fence located on the division line between two adjoining properties.
+Everything from zoning laws to complicated legal ideas like adverse possession can impact who pays for a barrier built on a property boundary when that barrier is on a shared property line.
+In many jurisdictions, this is called a "partition fence."
+It's loosely defined as a fence located on the division line between two adjoining properties.

 Who Pays for and Maintains a Partition Fence?

-This is typically true even if one neighbor made a unilateral decision to erect the fence.
-The reason both neighbors are on the hook for the cost and maintenance of a partition fence is because it's assumed that both neighbors benefit from the fence.
+Equal cost-sharing is typically required, even if one neighbor made a unilateral decision to erect the fence.
+Both neighbors are on the hook for the cost and maintenance of a partition fence because it's assumed that both neighbors benefit from the fence.

 In practice, this means that if Neighbor A decides to build a fence on the property line shared with Neighbor B, Neighbor B generally has to pay for half of it.
-Additionally, Neighbor B is responsible for maintaining the fence (and yard that leads up to the fence) on his or her side.
-If the fence is damaged or in need of replacement, generally, both Neighbor A and Neighbor B must pay for repairs or replacement 50/50.
+Additionally, Neighbor B is responsible for maintaining the fence (and yard that leads up to the fence) on their side.
+If the fence is damaged or needs replacement, generally, both Neighbor A and Neighbor B must pay for repairs or replacement 50/50.

-If you happen to live in California or another area with a more detailed ordinance, you may have additional guidance.
+You may have additional guidance if you happen to live in California or another area with a more detailed ordinance.
 For example, California Civil Code 841, also known as the Good Neighbor Fence Act of 2013, provides extensive protocol on paying for and maintaining boundary fences, including: "Where a landowner intends to incur costs for a fence, the landowner shall give 30-days prior written notice to each affected adjoining landowner."

 Mediation or an Attorney Can Help Resolve Disputes